Plan DoS and Zone Protection Best Practice Deployment

 Before deploying DoS protection, consider the types of DoS attacks you may face, take a layered approach, and understand normal and peak CPS rates of devices you want to protect.

 Take different types of DoS attacks into account.
 Plan to layer your defenses with multiple prevention mechanisms and position firewalls close to the devices they protect.
-Understand the average normal and peak baseline connections-per-second (CPS) of the critical devices you want to protect, the capacity of your firewalls, and the effect of other features that affect firewall capacity, such as how much traffic you decrypt.
+Understand the average normal and baseline connections-per-second (CPS) of the critical devices you want to protect, the capacity of your firewalls, and the effect of other features that affect firewall capacity, such as how much traffic you decrypt.

 - Plan your defense against each type of DoS attack.